Most people see the world only in the physical, but it requires supernatural faith and real presence for wonderful things to happen.

 Or about the head each of us has on our shoulders.

 Just as ideal.
-This does not mean perfect.
-It means the best we can do in everything.
+This doesn’t mean perfect.
+This means the best we can do in everything.
 You might want to roll your eyes, but your eyes don’t want to.
 Because they know.
-They can see the beauty of it all and they don’t want you to just think there could be it, they want you to live it.
+They can see the beauty of it all and they don’t want you to just think an ideal is utopian, they want you to live your ideal.
 It only depends on you for you to see things as they are.
 Beautiful.

 To continuously take pictures with your eyes.
-Pictures take you to the memories, the laughter, the heart.
+Pictures take you to memories, laughter, heart.

-When I was a child and went on Summer holidays with my family, my dad, brother and I would go straight into the big, splashing waves.
+When I was a child and went on summer holidays with my family, my dad, brother and I would go straight into the big, splashing waves.
 My mom would stay on the beach and watch us, before coming in herself.
-The laughter we used to have in the foamy waters was so genuine that I can still hear it in my mind.
+The laughter we used to have in the foamy waters was so genuine that I can, still, hear it in my mind.
 Aloud.
 Cheerful.
 Loving.
 Fun.
 I was the little one, so, obviously, the one thrown straight into the waves.
 I would come back and hold on tight to them.
 On and on again.
-Just like a monkey would.
-And then they would jump with me, attached to them, over the waves or underneath them.
-Sometimes, when I fell off, I could barely touch the sand, but it felt so safe.
+Just like a little, funny monkey would.
+Then, they would jump – with me attached to them – over the waves or underneath them.
+When I fell off them, I could barely touch the sand or couldn’t at all, but it felt so safe.

-At other times, they talked, still in the water, and I watched them, listened and held their hands, and they lifted me up above the wave, talking forwards.
-I still had so much fun on my own or with the waves.
-Just knowing my father and brother were beside me.
+At other times, they talked, still in the water, and I watched them, listened to their discussions while holding their hands, they lifted me up above the wave while talking forwards.
+In the meantime, I was having so much fun on my own, too, on my own and with the waves.
+Knowing that my dad and brother were around me made me feel fearless.

-As we grow up, we start to live on our own as grown-ups (or something) and transform the life of today, eventually, into memories.
+As we grow up, we start to live on our own as grown-ups (or something) and transform, eventually, the life of today into memories.
 Today’s waves.
 Our lives and the people around us.
 Today is a memory already.
 The second that passed is one already.
-Today could be a mental note we could remember of many years from now, one late Summer.
-You could be a beautiful part of someone’s note.
+Today could be a mental note we could remember about many years from now, one late summer.
+You could be a mesmerising note of someone’s song.
 Story.
 Life.

-We live our lives as it’s forever sometimes.
+We live our life as if it were forever, sometimes.

-Other times, we look back and, without even realising, smile when a memory comes to mind.
-Being constantly aware of everything is not always the way, though.
-Just on the contrary.
-Occasionally, loosing it for a bit makes us live more than when thinking about it.
-We loose it and then it hits us.
+At other times, we look back and, without even realising, smile when a memory comes to mind.
+Being constantly aware of everything is key.
+However, occasionally loosing it, for a bit, makes us live more than when we only think about it.
+We lose it and then it hits us.
 An idea, a moment in time, love.
 Naturally.
-Just feeling and not at all thinking.
-That’s what aware actually means, in fact.
+Just feeling and not thinking at all.
+That’s what aware means, in fact.

-And then you think at night, with your eyes closed, your head on the pillow.
+And, then, you think at night, with your eyes closed, your head on the pillow.
+And you smile.

-We live most of our lives inside of our heads, so let’s make sure it’s a nice place to be.
+We live most of our lives inside of our heads, so let’s make sure it’s a nice place to be, Mana Maoli.